-- 250. Plaintiff hereby incorporates by reference the preceding causes of action and factual allegations. - 251.
-Uber is vicariously liable for the torts of its drivers through the theories of respondeat superior, nondelegable duties, agency, and ostensible agency.
+- 250. Plaintiff hereby incorporates by reference the preceding causes of action and factual allegations. - Uber is vicariously liable for the torts of its drivers through the theories of respondeat 251. superior, nondelegable duties, agency, and ostensible agency.
 Uber's liability for the acts of its drivers is not contingent upon the classification of its drivers as employees. - 252.
 Under the doctrine of respondeat superior, Uber is responsible for the torts of its employees committed within the scope of employment.
-The modern rationale for the theory is that an employer who profits from an enterprise which, through the torts of his employees, causes harm to others should bear the costs of the injury instead of the innocent injured Plaintiff.
+The modern rationale for the theory is that an employer who profits from an enterprise which, through the torts of his employees, causes harm to others should bear

-253. Uber profits from transporting vulnerable passengers late at night.
+- Uber profits from transporting vulnerable passengers late at night.
 Uber encourages intoxicated passengers to use its services.
 At the same time, Uber does not take reasonable steps to protect its passengers or warn them of the dangers of riding with Uber.
-Uber should bear the costs of injuries that result from torts such as sexual assault, false imprisonment, and rape; not the victims of Uber's negligence, willful wrongdoing and intentional omissions made at the expense of passenger safety.

-- 254. Uber drivers are employees and agents of Uber.
+Uber should bear the costs of injuries that result from torts such as sexual assault, false imprisonment, and rape; not the victims of Uber's negligence, willful wrongdoing and intentional omissions made at the expense of passenger safety. - 254.
+Uber drivers are employees and agents of Uber.
 Uber reserves the right to control the activities of Uber drivers.
 Uber controls the prices charged to customers, controls contact with the customer base, controls the ability of a driver to see where he will be driving before he accepts a ride, and reserves the right to terminate drivers with or without cause. - 255.
 The sexual assault, sexual battery, rape, falsely imprisonment, stalking, harassment, and/or other attack Plaintiff suffered was perpetrated by the Uber Driver within the scope of their employment and authority.
 The sexual assault and/or rape of intoxicated and unaccompanied women who have been placed in an improperly screened Uber driver's car with little to no supervision is incidental to and a foreseeable result of the act of transporting passengers. - 256.
 Uber may maintain that its drivers are contractors and not employees.
-Nevertheless, whether Uber drivers are characterized as contractors, employees or agents, Uber has a nondelegable duty to transport its passengers safely. - 257.
+Nevertheless, whether Uber drivers are characterized as contractors, employees or agents, Uber has a non-delegable duty to transport its passengers safely. - 257.
 The doctrine of nondelegable duty recognizes that for public policy reasons, certain duties cannot be delegated to a third party.
 It operates to ensure that when a harm occurs the injured party will be compensated by the party whose activity caused the harm and who may therefore properly be held liable for the acts of his agent, whether the agent was an employee or an independent contractor.
 The doctrine recognizes that an entity may not delegate its duties to a contractor in order to evade its own responsibilities.
 This is especially so when allowing delegation would incentivize the employers to hire incompetent contractors in order to further the employer's pecuniary interests.77

 77 See, for example, Barry v.
 Raskov (Ct.
 App.
 1991) 232 Cal.
 App.
-3d 447, 454, where the court recognized that
+3d 447, 454, where the court recognized that allowing a broker to delegate the liability for the fraudulent torts of its contractor property appraiser would incentivize the broker to hire potentially insolvent contractors, to the detriment of the public.